Ecclesiastes

 5:8-6:12 (Heb.
 5:7-6:12): Wealth and Its Frustrations.
 Reflections on the inability of riches to satisfy, the grief of wealth lost, and the tragedy of a life full of possessions but empty of enjoyment.

 7:1-8:17: Wisdom, Wickedness, and the Limits of Understanding.
-A collection of "better than" proverbs and reflections on the limits of wisdom, the universality of sin, and the impossibility of fully comprehending God's work.
+A collection of "better than" proverbs and reflections on the limits of wisdom, the universality of sin, and the inability to comprehend God's work fully.

 9:1-10:20: Death, Chance, and Practical Wisdom.
 The certainty of death for all, the role of chance in human affairs, and a series of practical observations on wisdom and folly in daily life.

 11:1-12:8: Counsel for Living and the Approach of Death.
-Exhortations to act boldly, rejoice in youth, and remember one's Creator before the allegorical portrait of old age and death.
+Exhortations to act boldly, rejoice in youth, and remember one's Creator before the poem's portrait of old age and death.

 12:9-14: Epilogue.
 A third-person conclusion commending Qoheleth's wisdom and delivering the book's final verdict: fear God and keep his commandments.